RyKaj/Documentation/Agile/Terminology.md

 **Development Team**: Those persons who, by collaborative effort and shared commitment, may develop an increment of value and of usable quality.
 A Scrum Development Team ought to be cross-functional and should number between three and nine members.

 **DevOps**: The bridging of development work and operational support responsibilities in a cross-functional team.
 A DevOps capability is typically facilitated through a high level of automation.
+A unifies and accelerates the delivery pipeline into a continuous flow with the goal of releasing applications more quickly and easily.

 ### E